 If you’re looking for an ideas of costs, the Building Cost Information Service will be able to help.
 The service is run by the independent surveyors’ body RICS.
 Here you’ll find information on everything from garden landscaping to building an additional storey to your property.
 You can also calculate regional costs, including hiring a surveyor and even insurance costs with their rebuilding calculator.

-Home improvement ideas
+Cheap home improvement ideas

 If you’ve got a limited amount to spend on home improvements, we can offer some guidance on where to put that money.
 Here are some top low cost home improvement ideas.

 One of the least expensive ways of giving your property additional space is to create an office pod or kids cabin in the form of a shed.
 Think of an adult version of a Wendy House – these can be a great annexe addition to your property complete with windows, alcoves and shelves.
 A high quality, fully-insulated shed can cost around £5,000 and shouldn’t need any planning permission.